This post may contain affiliate links. Please read our disclosure policy.

 - In a large sautรฉ pan, heat the olive oil over medium heat.
 Sear the tomatoes cut-side down for about five minutes, or until the tomatoes are caramelized and golden brown.
 Using tongs, gently place the tomatoes on a plate.
 Set aside.

-- If you’re using 14×18″ phyllo, trim the long side of one stack by a few inches.
-Cover the opened phyllo dough immediately with plastic wrap and a clean kitchen towel to prevent it from drying out as you work (quickly!).
+- Cover the opened phyllo dough immediately with plastic wrap and a clean kitchen towel to prevent it from drying out as you work (quickly!).
 Place one sheet of phyllo on the prepared sheet pan and dab with a thin coat of butter.
 The butter need not coat every bit of the phyllo perfectly.
 Place another sheet of phyllo on top of the buttered sheet, but turned a half-turn so that the edges hangs over the straight side of the first sheet.
 Brush with butter, and repeat with the remaining sheets of phyllo, turning each one a half-turn as it is placed over the last sheet.

 - Spoon the labeh into the center of the buttered phyllo stack and spread to a 10-inch circle.
 Arrange the tomatoes, cut-side up, in concentric circles on top of the labneh.
 Scatter the sliced olives over the tomatoes.